 NASA has some pretty nifty stuff to commemorate Apollo 11’s historic mission.
 Check it out!

-LEGO Certified Professional Ryan McNaught (The BrickMan) recently built what is likely the first and only minifig-scale Saturn V rocket, complete with gantry.
-At 5.76 meters (nearly 19 feet) tall and 120,000 bricks, it’s certainly huge, but I love the details Ryan built into the rocket, including liquid fuel tanks and the NASA Astrovan.
+Australian LEGO Certified Professional Ryan McNaught recently built what is likely the first and only minifig-scale Saturn V rocket, complete with gantry.
+At 5.76 meters (nearly 19 feet) tall and clocking in at 120,000 bricks, it’s certainly huge.
+But I love the details that Ryan has built into the rocket, including liquid fuel tanks and the NASA Astrovan.

 Thanks to everyone who sent us the link!